mudler/LocalAI/CONTRIBUTING.md

 # Contributing to localAI

-Thank you for your interest in contributing to localAI!
+Thank you for your interest in contributing to LocalAI!
 We appreciate your time and effort in helping to improve our project.
 Before you get started, please take a moment to review these guidelines.

 ## Table of Contents